AndrewMagdy/angular-project/README.md

 ### Routing

-There are to approaches to route handling from withing the React component
+There are two approaches to route handling from withing the React component

 1. #### Routing handled by the React component